sgoldenlab/simba/docs/unsupervised_classification.md

 >**Note:** If you are inputting multiple values for the hyperparameter entry box, you must do so without commas.
 For example, you can list '10, 20, 30' as `10 20 30` instead of `10, 20, 30`.

-Once you have entered the values for each hyperparamter box, you can save the resulting .npy array by clicking the `Save dimensionality reduction .npy `, which will automatically save in a new folder within the project folder labeled 'dimensionality_reduction'.
+Once you have entered the values for each hyperparameter box, you can save the resulting .npy array by clicking the `Save dimensionality reduction .npy `, which will automatically save in a new folder within the project folder labeled 'dimensionality_reduction'.
 After selecting the hyperparameter combination based on visualizations that you would like to cluster, this .npy array can then be used as the input for the following clustering step.

 To save the visualizations associated with each algorithm, click the `Save visualizations` button, and each resulting combination of the hyperparameters will save as its own scatter plot visualization in the same folder.
-Note that the combination can be distinguished given the file name that will read [insert file name template].
-For example, a visualization that features the hyperparameters of [insert hyperparameter combo] will be named `visualization name`.
+Note that the combination can be distinguished given the file name that will read `algorithm_reduced_features_hyperparameter_value_.npy`.
+For example, a UMAP visualization/.npy that features the hyperparameters of spread = 1.0, neighbors = 3, distance = 0.0, and dimensions = 2 will be named `UMAP_reduced_features_spread_1.0_neighbors_3_dist_0.0_dimensions_2`.

 Below, you will find examples of different dimensionality reduction visualizations and their corresponding algorithm.
 Note that visually, the plots look similar, with respect to the differences found between hyperparameters.

 >**Note:** Something about not being able to guarantee results or what it will look like with pseudo grid search approach, no metrics to assess performance of one hyperparameter combination over another.
+UMAP_reduced_features_after_normalized_spread_1.0_neighbors_3_dist_0.0_dimensions_2.npy"

 ## Step 4: Perform Clustering